Terrapin Station: Side one

+Side two

 Lyricist Robert Hunter wrote the lyrics for the first part of the "Terrapin Station" suite in a single sitting, during a rare Bay Area lightning storm.
 On the same day, driving across the Richmond–San Rafael Bridge, lead guitarist Jerry Garcia was struck by the idea for a singular melodic line.
 He turned his car around and hurried home to set it down in notation before it escaped him.
 Hunter said "When we met the next day, I showed him the words and he said, 'I've got the music.'
 They dovetailed perfectly and Terrapin edged into this dimension."
 He based the lyrics for the "Lady with a Fan" section on a traditional English folk song known variously as "The Lady of Carlisle", "The Bold Lieutenant" and "The Lion's Den".
 The ballad is No. 396 on the Roud Folk Song Index.
 It is also O 25 on the Laws list, which synopsizes "The lady decides to choose between two brothers who love her by determining which is braver.
 She tosses her fan into a lion's den and asks them to retrieve it."
 Hunter, who was also influenced by Sir Walter Scott, had composed "Terrapin Station" in two parts, the second never recorded or performed by the Grateful Dead.

 Drummer Bill Kreutzmann ironed out the arrangement, explaining "We sat down and mapped it out.
 I said, 'This is how the song goes.'
 I showed [Mickey] all the parts that I felt worked really well, he added a couple, and that's what the song is today.
 We went back into the studio the next night and got it right.
 With the drum parts worked out, everything else snapped together like puzzle pieces."